Runix-Minecraft/Runix/README.md

 A PR MUST meet these standards befor being merged:

     1: The PR MUST be singed off by the author
-    2: The coding style MUST be uniform with Runix's(LordIllyohs HATES that)
+    2: The coding style MUST be uniform with Runix's(LordIllyohs HATES none uniform styles)
-    3: The PR MUST pass a Travis-ci build if it fails odds are we will not pull it -if you think its should still be merged please give us a GOOD reason to do so.
+    3: The PR MUST pass a Travis-ci build, if it fails odds are it won't be merged.
+        -If you think it should still be merged please give us a GOOD reason to do so.

 =====